 Abandoned cart emails help you call back your customers to buy what they left behind and complete the conversion action.
 The emails work when you remind users what they left in their cart, confirm the items are still available, and even offer a discount code to get them to pull the trigger.

 Even after you close a sale, your drip email efforts are not complete.
 You can still use this strategy to confirm a customer’s purchase by setting up a “thank you” autoresponder immediately after they purchase.

 You can also use post-purchase email sequences to collect some social proof by asking visitors to leave a product review in exchange for a coupon code or discount or set up a referral campaign.

 This is what Cometeer does, it asks customers to refer their product to a friend and get a discount in return.

 Ensure your drip campaigns are successful with these best practices

 How successful your drip campaigns are depends on what you include in them—ensure your emails use the following best practices.

 Consider the customer journey

 To increase your odds of engagement, send drip emails that are relevant to recipients and their progress through the sales funnel.
 For example, if someone recently became aware of your business, they’re likely not ready to buy.
-Here yo still need to nurture with more educational, valuable content before seeing a sales pitch.
-Subscribers who know your brand, and been considering it for a while, would likely appreciate product/brand comparisons, coupons/discounts, and free trials.
+So you need to nurture with more educational, valuable content before seeing a sales pitch.
+Subscribers who know your brand, and have been considering it for a while, would likely appreciate product/brand comparisons, coupons/discounts, and free trials.